DeepikaN/timeslot/README.md

 ## REST API - to create time based slots

-It accepts start_time, end_time, and total_capacity parameters in payload and give response of avaliable slot collection.
+It accepts start_time, end_time, and total_capacity parameters in payload and gives response of available slot and slot capacity.

 * Ruby version - 3.0.0